SAGA: Selective Adaptive Gating for Efficient and Expressive Linear Attention: Experimental setup

 \subsection{Semantic Segmentation}

-\textbf{Settings. }We employed PVT-T and Swin-T, both pre-trained with ImageNet-1K weights, as backbones to train the SemanticFPN~\citep{kirillov2019panoptic} and UperNet~\citep{xiao2018unified} frameworks on the ADE20K dataset.
-Further setting details are provided in Appendix.
+\textbf{Settings. }We employed SAGA-T and SAGA-S, both pre-trained with ImageNet-1K weights, as backbones to train the SemanticFPN~\cite{kirillov2019panoptic} and UperNet~\cite{xiao2018unified} frameworks on the ADE20K dataset.
+The SemanticFPN models are configured with 80K training iterations, while the UperNet models use 160K iterations, employing the AdamW optimizer with a learning rate of $6e-5$.
+The weight decay for SemanticFPN is set to $1e-3$, whereas that for UperNet is configured as $1e-2$.

-\textbf{Analysis. }As shown in Tab. \ref{coco and ade20k} (right), the Semantic FPN with PVT-T as the backbone achieved a 4.46$\%$ improvement in mIoU performance.
-Meanwhile, the UperNet with Swin-T as the backbone exhibited a 1.83$\%$ enhancement in mIoU performance.
-These results indicate that our model can be widely applied to various model frameworks and can significantly enhance the performance of visual tasks.